-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2013 AND 2012 (RESTATED) (CONTINUED) (in thousands of tenge unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2013 AND 2012 (RESTATED) (CONTINUED)

 Guarantees

 On September 17, 2012 the Company entered into guarantee agreement #123 with Eurasian Development Bank and provided a guarantee of 2,370,000 thousand tenge to ensure fulfillment of obligations of a joint venture Electrovoz Kurastyru Zauyty LLP established by one of its subsidiaries provided for the purpose of financing the construction of electric locomotives manufacturing plant till 2022.
 The guarantee matures within 1 year of the fulfillment of obligations by the joint venture under a credit line agreement in 2022.